 “Oh honey, you are my new main squeeze”, I thought when sipping on this glorious combination.
 A heavy citrus flavour rounded out by the sweetness of the honey makes this a balanced combo for all citrus lovers.
 This lemon drop shot is a no-fuss cocktail you can whip up anytime with only three ingredients.

-If you love this tangy drink, try this Blood Orange Vodka Ginger Fizz and Gin Basil Smash.
+If you love this tangy drink, try this limoncello spritz cocktail, blood orange vodka fizz, and gin basil smash.
 These impressive-looking cocktails are easy to make and perfect to serve at dinners and parties.

 All it takes to make this tangy shots are three simpel ingredients.
 Here is what you need: